Macrocytic Anemias

 - Laboratory Diagnosis of Pernicious Anemia

 - Match the test that is specific to the deficiency.
-If it is found in both B12 and folate deficiencies, indicate "both".

 - Which of the following are common findings in megaloblastic anemias?